 Given that; we propose a collective media consumption strike, and rather than allowing our attention to be driven by these platforms, we must direct our attention to the things that matter to us.

 The rules can be simple:

-- No social media, delete your Facebook account
+- No commercial social media, delete your Facebook account